 CEQA Environmental Review Initial Study Page 35 Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact I. TRANSPORTATION/TRAFFIC Would the project: 1.
-Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit?
-Discussion Parts 1, 3-5: The proposed amordinance or policy relating to the circulation density, and are not anticipated to lead to posignificant impacts are anticipated. system, do i not authoriz e increase es in Part 2: Proposed revisions to parking standards for commercial buildings may in some cases allow more commercial space with less parking.
-In these cases, the proposed amendments will help to concentrate growth within existing urban areas and existing buildings and lots instead of encouraging new commercial development in peripheral areas.
-Parking standards that favor expansion of commercial and mixed-use development along transit corridors, where many medical and retail facilities already exist, will facilitate transportation-oriented development and efficient development patterns that minimize effects of commercial and residential growth on circulation, consistent with County policies.
-Encouraging more intensive development of existing commercial sites is consistent with efforts to create more walkable communities.
-Impacts are anticipated to be less than significant.
-2. Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks?
-Discussion: The proposed amendments are traffic or affect the location of air traffic.
-No in o an incre ase in air 3.
+Conflict with an applicable plan, ordinance or policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit?
+Discussion Parts 1, 3-5: The proposed amenordinance or policy relating to the circulation sydensity, and are not anticipated to lead to popular significant impacts are anticipated. stem, do r not authoriz e increas es in Part 2: Proposed revisions to parking standard cases allow more commercial space with less parendments will help to concentrate growth with buildings and lots instead of encouraging new areas.
+Parking standards that favor expansion development along transit corridors, where may exist, will facilitate transportation-oriented developments that minimize effects of commercial are consistent with County policies.
+Encouraging more commercial sites is consistent with efforts to crimpacts are anticipated to be less than signification. carking.
+In thin existing of commercial of comment and resident ore intense eate more these case ng urban ar al developm rcial and m I and retail nd efficient tial growth es, the process and ent in per ixed-use facilities a development of e posed existing ripheral already nent tion, existing 2.
+Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks?
+Discussion: The proposed amendments are r traffic or affect the location of air traffic.
+No imp o an incre ase in air 3.
 Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?